vbookshelf/One-Minute-Gospel/README.md

 # The Good News in One Minute

 YouTube Video<br>
-The Bible says that Heaven is a Free Gift<br>
+The Bible says that Heaven is a Free Gift...<br>
 https://www.youtube.com/watch?v=917FAlCvsk0

 <br>